Uber Parks Its Self-Driving Truck Project, Saying It Will Push For Autonomous Cars

 The move comes after Uber has spent roughly $925 million in recent years on its effort to create a viable line of self-driving freight trucks — an initiative that was seen as having the potential to remake the trucking industry.

-Uber bought Otto, a young startup that was developing founded by former Waymo employees, for $680 million two years ago.
+Uber bought Otto, a young startup that was founded by former Waymo employees, for $680 million two years ago.
 Months later, Waymo and Alphabet (Google's umbrella company) said that Otto's co-founder, Anthony Levandowski, had raided Waymo's design server.

 Levandowski left Uber shortly after Waymo made its accusations.
 The two companies settled the trade secrets case in February, with Uber agreeing to give Waymo some $245 million worth of stock in the car service company.

 With the new shift, Uber says that where it can, it will move employees from the trucking unit to work on self-driving cars.
-It will also continue developing its own LiDAR system — the technology that allows self-driving vehicles to see the world around them by using lasers to shape an evolving 3-D image of other objects on the road.
+It will also continue developing its own LiDAR system — the technology that allows self-driving vehicles to see the world around them by using lasers to shape an evolving 3D image of other objects on the road.

 While it's abandoning the self-driving truck project, Uber will try to build its Uber Freight business — also called "Uber for Trucking" — which looks to disrupt the freight industry by directly matching truck drivers with shippers.